HJB equations with gradient constraint associated with controlled jump-diffusion processes: Introduction

-we first guarantee the existence and uniqueness of the classical solution to the Dirichlet problem (\ref{p13.0}), with $\Gamma$ as in (\ref{p6}).
-Once this is done, we establish uniform estimates of the solutions to the non-linear integro-differential Dirichlet (NIDD) problem (\ref{p13.0}) that allow us to pass to the limit as $\varepsilon\rightarrow0$, in a weak sense in (\ref{p13.0}), which leads to the existence and regularity of the solution to the HJB equation (\ref{p1}).
+we first guarantee {the} existence and uniqueness of the classical solution {$u^{\varepsilon}$} to the NPIDD problem \eqref{p13.0}, with $\Gamma$ as in \eqref{p6}.
+Once this is done, we establish uniform estimates of {the sequence $\{u^{\varepsilon}\}̣_{\varepsilon\in(0,1)}$} that allow us to pass to the limit as $\varepsilon\rightarrow0$, in a weak sense in \eqref{p13.0}, which leads to the existence and regularity of the solution to the HJB equation \eqref{p1}.